 UNSPOKEN FACT NO. 3: Andy Murray has beaten just one top five opponent during his tournament victories in 2016.

 Seven event victories.
-One of them was a Grand Slam, another one the Olympic Games.
+One of them was a Grand Slam, another the Olympic Games.
 And yet his only top five victim was an irritable Novak Djokovic in the Rome final.
-Even for Murray – whose 2016 draws have been laughable on several occasions – that’s a special statistic.
+Even for Murray – whose 2016 draws have been rather laughable on several occasions – that’s a special statistic.

 On the four biggest stages in tennis this year, Djokovic has come out on top twice, with Murray striking glory once.
 The Serb has triumphed at four Masters events to Murray’s two, with his haul including the prestigious Indian Wells/Miami double.